PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 “You want to nudge them?”
 Avenel asked cautiously.

 > **I want to offer them mirrors.
 But not ones that reflect The Culture.
-That reflect possibility.**
+Ones that reflect possibility.**

 “Which is where we come in,” Veylin said, stepping closer.